falcon-computing/genome-release/deploy/aws/docs/README.md

 ![alt text](img/LaunchPage2.png)

-Once it is set, go to the top of the page and click the yellow bottom "Launch with 1-click".
+Once it is set, go to the top of the page and click the yellow button "Launch with 1-click".
 The next page should look like:

 ![alt text](img/LaunchPage3.png)